Post-Traumatic Stress Disorder

 To learn more or find a study, visit:

-- Post-Traumatic Stress Disorder: This brochure provides information about post-traumatic stress disorder (PTSD) including what it is, who develops PTSD, symptoms, treatment options, and how to find help for yourself or someone else who may have PTSD.
+- Post-Traumatic Stress Disorder: This brochure provides information about PTSD, including what it is, who develops PTSD, symptoms, treatment options, and how to find help for yourself or someone else who may have PTSD.
 Also available en español.

 - NIMH-Funded Researcher Discusses PTSD: In this video, an expert describes PTSD signs, symptoms, diagnosis, treatments, and the latest research on PTSD.

-- National Center for PTSD: Part of the U.S. Department of Veterans Affairs, this website has targeted information for anyone interested in PTSD (including veterans, family, and friends) and for professional researchers and health care providers.
+- National Center for PTSD: Part of the U.S. Department of Veterans Affairs, this website has information and resources for anyone interested in PTSD, including veterans, family, friends, researchers, and health care providers.
 The site offers videos, apps, online programs, and other tools to help people with PTSD and their loved ones.

 - PTSD (MedlinePlus – also en español)

-- PTSD Statistics: This webpage provides information on the statistics currently available on the prevalence of PTSD among adults and adolescents in the U.S.
+- PTSD Statistics: This webpage provides the statistics currently available on the prevalence of PTSD among people in the United States.